 A deficiency in the B vitamins makes it more difficult to engage in tasks that require brain power.

-Recent studies have shown that supplementing with B Vitamins more or less stopped the deterioration of grey matter in the areas of the brain associated with Alzheimer’s.
-Scientists have observed the Alzheimer’s patients are more likely to be low in B vitamins, particularly Vitamin B12.
+Recent studies have shown that supplementing with B vitamins more or less stopped the deterioration of grey matter in the areas of the brain associated with Alzheimer’s.

-Even slightly low levels of B vitamins can result in raised levels of a substance known as homocysteine.
-Homocysteine is a naturally-occurring amino acid which is produced in each of our cells as part of the body’s methylation process.
+Even slightly low levels of B vitamins can result in raised levels of a substance known as homocysteine, a naturally-occurring amino acid which is produced in each of our cells as part of the body’s methylation process.

 Homocysteine would usually be metabolised on to other harmless amino acids and should not build up in the blood.

-However, certain nutrients such as Vitamin B12, folic acid, B2 and Vitamin B6 are needed for this conversion to happen.
+However, certain nutrients such as vitamins B12, B2, B6 and folic acid are needed for this conversion to happen.
 If these are in short supply and the conversion slows, homocysteine levels will rise.
 It can then cause damage, possibly by encouraging a build-up of free radicals in cells.

 The level of homocysteine in the blood can be a predictor for potential health problems such as Alzheimer’s Disease, as well as cardiovascular disease.